opalczynski/my-reading-list/README.md

+I moved this to my blog: [showpy.tech - reading list](https://showpy.tech/reading-list/) Go there from time to time if you want to track it.

 # 30-06-2019

 ## [Top Signs Of An Over-Experienced Programmer](https://link.medium.com/u2AB0YhAWX)

 Very nice article.
-I have enough of the over-experienced programmers too ;)
+I have enough of the over-experienced programmers too;)

 ## [PL - Co czyni nas szczęśliwymi](http://www.neuropsychologia.org/co-czyni-nas-szcz%C4%99%C5%9Bliwymi)